MJL85/natlas/README.md

 # Support

-If you use any of these tools and like them please consider donating.
+If you use any of these tools or find them useful please consider donating.

 My bitcoin address is: **`14J9R95Sru4d489W1B4Mk3hh1bWpBV9Rpb`**